armanfdk/First-Project/README.md

 ## Running the Project

-If the project is built with plain HTML, CSS, and JavaScript, clone the repository and open `index.html` in a browser.
+If the project is built with plain HTML, CSS, clone the repository and open `index.html` in a browser.
 For development, a local static server such as the VS Code Live Server extension can be used to automatically refresh the page after changes.

 ## Technologies

 - HTML5
 - CSS3
-- JavaScript

 ## Status

 Front-end dental clinic website design / UI implementation.